oyxiulian/oyxiulian.github.io/_pages/about-me.md

 - **Tagline on Social Media**:
 "Faith is the reality of what is hoped for, the proof of what is not seen."
 - **Things Cherished Most**: Sunshine, Laughter, and Love
+  > If you have at least one of them, please give me a five.

 <div class="container">
-    <span>If you have at least one of them, please give me a five.</span>
     <button id="clapButton" class="btn">GIVE ME FIVE!</button>
     <div id="clapsContainer"></div>
 </div>